bindert0815/GitHub_udacity_project/README.md

 * chicago.csv
 * new_york_city.csv
 * README.md
+* .gitignore

 ### Credits
 This project was developed within the Nanodegree "Programming for Data Science" on http://www.udacity.com.
+Some lines of the code derive from Udacity and were given.